-Headaches are a common medical occurrence that people deal with on a daily basis.
-In addition to treating many dental concerns our patients suffer from, we provide treatment for frequent headaches.
-However, if you experience frequent headaches, it is important to find the source and properly treat them.
+Headaches are a common medical problem that people deal with on a daily basis.
+In addition to treating many dental concerns, we treat frequent headaches in Owens Cross Roads, AL. However, if you experience frequent headaches, you want to find the source of your pain and find treatment as soon as possible.

-TMJ headaches are hard to diagnose since not everyone knows they have TMD.
-You may think you simply have another headache however there is a way to tell if it is due to TMD.
-A type of tension headache, TMJ headaches typically start where the jaw hinges on each side of the face and then travel up to the temple.
+While you may not notice these symptoms, there is a way to tell if you have a TMJ headache.
+TMJ headaches are a type of tension headache.
+These headaches typically start where the jaw hinges on each side of the face and then travel up to the temple.
 While your pain level can vary, it will typically remain in this area.

 Common Causes of TMJ Headaches